 |Around 550 BC, near the beginning of his reign, Croesus paid for the construction of the temple of Artemis at Ephesus, which became one of the Seven Wonders of the ancient world. |

-Although some have claimed that Croesus was a legendary figure, his signature at the base of one of the columns of the Temple of Artemis (now on display at the British Museum) is evidence that he was an actual king who ruled from the city of Sardis.
+Croesus was a legendary figure, but was an actual king who ruled from the city of Sardis.

 Marble column from the Temple of Artemis at Sardis